 There’s more than one kind of stroke.
 Keep reading to learn about the three main types of strokes, their symptoms, and treatments.

-There are three main types of stroke: transient ischemic attack, ischemic, and hemorrhagic.
+There are three main types of stroke: transient ischemic attack, ischemic stroke, and hemorrhagic stroke.
 It’s estimated that 87 percent of strokes are ischemic.

 Transient ischemic attack

 Doctors also call a transient ischemic attack (TIA) a warning or ministroke.
-A clot that temporarily blocks blood flow to your brain causes a TIA.
+Anything that temporarily blocks blood flow to your brain causes a TIA.
 The blood clot and TIA symptoms last for a short period of time.

 An ischemic stroke occurs when a blood clot keeps blood from flowing to your brain.
 The blood clot is often due to atherosclerosis, which is a buildup of fatty deposits on the inner lining of a blood vessel.
 A portion of these fatty deposits can break off and block blood flow in your brain.
 The concept is similar to that of a heart attack, where a blood clot blocks blood flow to a portion of your heart.